 The structure of the Commission allows it to conduct research on more than one reference at a time.
-The Commission is currently undertaking work on two targeted references and has the capacity to undertake additional references in the 2012-13 financial year.
+The Commission is currently completing work on two targeted references and received an additional reference in July 2013.
+As discussed above, the Commission's capacity to undertake additional references beyond the 2013-14 Financial Year is uncertain because of the absence of ascertainable future funding or other resource allocations.